Cop26: Nations announce landmark climate pact in Glasgow

 “And this is good.
 It is a powerful statement,” he added.

-However a number of leaders from small island states and developing countries said that the Glasgow decision did not significantly address how their nations would be compensated for extreme impacts that are already taking place - despite the fact they have contributed relatively little emissions to causing the crisis.
+A number of small island states and developing countries said that the Glasgow decision did not significantly address how their nations would be compensated for extreme impacts that are already taking place - despite the fact they have contributed relatively little emissions to causing the crisis.

 “What is balanced and pragmatic to other parties will not help the Maldives adapt in time.
 It will be too late for the Maldives,” the island nation’s representative, Shauna Aminath, told the plenary hall.